Fellow Since 2000

 ORGENS - Observatoire des Relations de Genre dans l`Educatio

-This profile was prepared when Awa Fall-Diop was elected to the Ashoka Fellowship in 2000.
+This description of Awa Fall-Diop's work was prepared when Awa Fall-Diop was elected to the Ashoka Fellowship in 2000.

 Awa Fall-Diop is fighting discriminatory gender stereotypes in Senegal's education system by introducing curriculum and textbooks that portray women more often and in a greater diversity of roles.